IMBA is mountain biking

 Mission: To create, enhance and protect great places to ride mountain bikes.

-We believe: Mountain biking changes lives and makes communities better.
+We believe: Mountain biking changes lives and makes communities better, and everyone deserves a place to ride.

 We are: IMBA is a 501(c)3 nonprofit educational association.